About the course

 - Submission of thesis

 All students will be initially admitted to the status of Probationer Research Student (PRS).
-Within a maximum of four terms as a full-time PRS student or eight as a full-time PRS student, you will be expected to apply for transfer of status from Probationer Research Student to DPhil status.
+Within a maximum of four terms as a full-time PRS student or eight as a part-time PRS student, you will be expected to apply for, and achieve, transfer of status from Probationer Research Student to DPhil status.
 This application is normally made by the third term for full-time students and by the sixth term for part-time students.

 A successful transfer of status from PRS to DPhil status will require the student to show that their proposed thesis and treatment represents a viable topic and that their written work and interview show that they have a good knowledge and understanding of the subject.
 Students who are successful at transfer will also be expected to apply for and gain confirmation of DPhil status to show that your work continues to be on track.
 This will need to done within nine terms of admission for full-time students and eighteen terms of admission for part-time students.